sabman83/data-analysis/_posts/2016-11-28-conversion-rate.md

 Now, one could make the argument that total pages visited is not as valuable since an user converting will likely visit more pages anyway.
 Since there is a huge difference between *total_pages_visited* and other variables in the charts, I will rebuild the random forest model excluding that column to identify other important columns.

-I also use class weights make up for the fact that the data is heavily unbalance and have the model select more of the converted data.
+I also use class weights make up for the fact that the data is heavily unbalanced and have the model select more of the converted data.

 ~~~ r
 > rf_model_2 <- randomForest(y=conversion_rate_table[train,]$converted,